 John Balance’s Funeral

-Peter later published the funeral program in the booklet to Colour Sound Oblivion, and an MP3 of the CD used at the funeral surfaced shortly thereafter under the name Funeral Music for Geff.
+Peter later published the funeral program in the booklet to Colour Sound Oblivion, and an MP3 ripped from the CD used at the funeral later surfaced online under the name Funeral Music for Geff.

-Ian Johnstone wrote step-by-step instructions to find the tree he spread some of John’s ashes on on his website.
+On his website, Ian Johnstone wrote step-by-step instructions to find the tree where he spread some of John’s ashes.
 Find an archived version of the webpage here.